 Vic Sedlak examines clinicians’ fear of a superego which threatens to become censorious of themselves or their patient and their need to aspire to standards demanded by their ego ideals.
 These dynamic forces are considered in relation to treatments which fail, to supervision and to recent innovations in psychoanalytic technique.
 The difficulty of giving thought to hostility is particularly stressed.

-Richly illustrated with clinical material, this book will enable practitioners to recognize the unconscious forces which militate against their clinical effectiveness.
+Richly illustrated with clinical material, this book will enable practitioners to recognise the unconscious forces which militate against their clinical effectiveness.

 "This pilgrim’s progress of one psychoanalyst’s professional and personal growth has the ring of truth, beautiful even when painful, opening wisdom that can come only from difficult clinical experience approached with relentless inquiry and ruthless honesty.
 Clearly knowing our several theories, Sedlak transcends their limits, staying ever true to the anguished uncertainties of clinical actuality.
 Compelling to read, this beautifully written report of one analyst’s struggles was, for me, emotionally evocative and educationally enlightening.
 It is a compelling master class in the perplexity of analytic exploration, where each journey is original and unique."-Warren S. Poland, Sigourney Awardee 2009, Author Intimacy and Separateness in Psychoanalysis